 About this blog – (Relatively) Digital

 This blog is an analysis of the evolving industry in which we work – advertising, marketing and communications.
 The ideas, opinions and thoughts are a reflection of the changing times, the development of technology and also the author’s experience in the world at large.
-The focus is on how agencies can adapt to the changing needs of clients and marketers, how we can better ‘integrate’ the web 2.0 landscape into our product and how we can evolve our structures and processes to deliver improved ROI for brands.
-An insider’s view on how the industry should be cleaning house and finally developing a product that answers the needs of its target market just as we preach to our clients.
+The focus started as how agencies could adapt to the changing needs of clients and marketers, ‘integrate’ the web 2.0 (now 3.0, 4.0) landscape into their products, evolve structures and processes to deliver improved ROI for brands – but is now a commentary on changes in the broader marketing and digital landscape.
+After all, every is digital now – or at least, Relatively Digital.

 The opinions expressed within this site are solely those of the author and are not representative of any organisation listed or referred to.